8891689/Blockchain-transaction-signature-RS-extraction-script/README.md

 # 📜 Disclaimer
 Reminder: Do not enter the real private key on the connected device!

-This tool is only for learning, analyzing, testing and vulnerability research.
+This tool is only used for learning, analysis, vulnerability repair, software testing BUG and other research.
 Please use it with understanding of the relevant risks.
-Cracking other people's private keys is unethical and will be punished by law.
+Cracking other people's private keys is unethical and will be subject to legal sanctions.
 Please abide by local laws and regulations.
-The developer is not responsible for economic losses or legal liabilities caused by the use of this tool.
+The developer does not assume any responsibility for economic losses or legal liabilities caused by the use of this tool.